atomizejs/atomizejs.github.com/api.markdown

 * If the *current transaction function* does not `retry` then it commits as normal, and the continuation is invoked as normal
-* If the *current transaction function* hits `retry` then the effects of the *current transaction function* are undone and *current transaction function* is now the next transaction function in the list.
+* If the *current transaction function* hits `retry` then the effects of the *current transaction function* are undone and the *current transaction function* is now the next transaction function in the list.
 The new *current transaction function* is then invoked
 * If all transaction functions `retry`, then a normal `retry` is